MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/anchoring.md

 1. The last step is to complete the put work.
 1. Select **Override Loc** to override suggested staging location.
 1. In the **Work exceptions** field, set *Staging lane changed*.
-1. In the **Location** field, enter a new staging location *STAGE04*.
+1. In the **Location** field, enter a new staging location *STAGE04* (or any other stage location available that is different from the stage location initially suggested by the system).
 1. Confirm your entry.
     You receive a "Work completed" message.
 1. Go to **Warehouse management \> Work \> All work**.
 1. Select Work ID for the first shipment.
 Verify that staging location was not updated to new staging location because the remaining open put line does not correspond to the work template line of the completed put line.
 1. Select Work ID for the second shipment.
 Verify that staging location was not updated to new staging location because the staging location does not correspond to the staging location of the completed put line.
+In other words, completed put work line and the remaining open work line have different staging locations and in this case, only lines that have the same staging locations are updated.
 1. Select Work ID for the third shipment.
 Verify that staging location was updated to the new staging location.

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]